Fuel Additives For Lawn Mowers

 Is your mower a SeaFoam lawn mower?
 SeaFoam has quickly become the gold standard of fuel additives, originally made to help marine outboards run better.
 It’s popular among not just automotive circles but in small engine users as well; because it works.
-Seafoam claims to be able to clean carb jets, reduce moisture in fuel, stabilize fuel up to 2 years, remove deposits and lubricate your fuel system.
-Many we’ve spoken too will use nothing else, because Seafoam does everything well enough.
+SeaFoam claims to be able to clean carb jets, reduce moisture in fuel, stabilize fuel up to 2 years, remove deposits, and lubricate your fuel system.
+Many users we’ve spoken to will use nothing else, because Seafoam does everything well enough.
 Or as the old timers would say- “Rough Idle?
 Just Add Sea Foam”.

 GumOut Multi System Tune-Up

 GumOut sells an entire line of fuel additives and fuel system cleaners, but their Multi-System Tune-Up product has become a favorite.
 Multi-System Tune-Up contains PEA, a newer technology type of detergent that is specifically optimized to clean better than traditional solvents alone.
 Otherwise it’s like SeaFoam in versatility.
 GumOut stabilizes fuel, cleans the fuel system, reduces harmful deposits, and fights fuel system corrosion.